vishalmanjrekar/crediblemind-test/README.md

 # CredibleMind Coding test

 Our mission is to help everyone optimize their mental health, emotional wellbeing and spiritual growth.
-Here we are going to do simple version of news list page.Please read the following instruction carefully.
-Expected test could be finished in 3-5 hour.
+Here we are going to do simple version of news list page.
+Please read the following instruction carefully.
+Expected test could be finished in 3-5 hours.
 Welcome to raise any question.

 ## Installation